coolgpu/coolgpu_blog/_posts/2020-09-13-backpropagation.md

 <p>Equation (29) is identical to Equation (22): two solutions, the same answer.
 We took this effort to demonstrate that a problem can be solved using different solutions.
 Derivation is done! </p>

 <h3><a name="_Custom_implementations_and_validation"></a>3.
 Custom implementations and validation  </h3>
 <p>Two separate implementations of the forward pass, loss calculation, and backpropagation are demonstrated in this post.
 The 1st one uses PyTorch and the 2nd one uses Numpy.
-The functions and corresponding equations are summarized in Table 1. </p>
+The functions and corresponding equations are summarized in Table below. </p>

 <table>
   <tr>